egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 * Insert your BIMI image and insert inside a signed "VMA-approved" PKI certificate

-Before you'd say "TAKE MY MONEY!", Entrust and DigiCert offer to sign just one BIMI image once a year for $999.00 and $1,499.00, respectively.  <!-- Another good thing is that it is only required by the Google mail client app.  -->
+Before you'd say "TAKE MY MONEY!", Entrust and DigiCert offer to sign just one BIMI image once a year for $999.00 and $1,499.00, respectively.  <!-- Another good thing is that it is only required by the Google Mail client app.  -->

 ## First Step - Select an Image